PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 instrumentation test proves one index build for the complete planner; all nine split-planner tests pass.
 No model conversion or inference was run.

+Partition input/output tensor collection now uses insertion-ordered `seen` sets instead of repeated list membership.
+First-seen ordering, empty-name filtering, and duplicate suppression are unchanged.
+All ten split-planner tests pass.
+On a local synthetic 2,000-op partition, five-run median collection time changed from 0.013159s to 0.000176s for outputs (74.7x) and from 0.013017s to 0.000175s for inputs (74.3x).
+No model conversion or inference was run.

 The last large direct-module block, fused-module emission, has moved to the Torch-free emitter.
 It preserves folded input adapters, legacy NHWC Conv input/ output fallback, raw NCHW/NCDHW aliases, public output correction, omitted